-Long-term monitoring of juvenile steelhead at eleven sites along the mainstem Carmel River below LPD suggests that fish density continues to be quite variable among years and among sites, from less than 0.10 fish-per-foot (fpf) of stream to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked steelhead streams.
+Long-term monitoring of juvenile steelhead at eleven sites along the mainstem Carmel River below LPD suggests that fish density continues to be quite variable between years and among sites, from less than 0.10 fish-per-foot (fpf) of stream to levels frequently above 1.00 fpf, values that are typical of well-stocked steelhead streams.
 However, fish density has been improving since the last long drought of 2013-15.
-In this 2020 reporting period, the average population density was 1.12 fpf, much higher than the long-term average of 0.70 fpf for the Carmel River.
-This is likely due to the recent wet winters, improving habitat conditions in the lower river, and higher than expected numbers of returning adults.
+In this 2021 reporting period, the average population density was 0.92 fpf, much higher than the long-term average of 0.73 fpf for the Carmel River, continuing the strong upward trend.